Housing Sign Up FAQs

 What if I am student teaching?

 If you are at the point of student teaching, you have met the minimum 90 credit hours needed to be released from housing.
-You may choose to move off campus, however, you must submit a Withdrawal from Housing.
-This form is available in the Residential Education Office or on my.hiram.edu.
+You may choose to move off campus, however, you must submit a Withdrawal from Housing Application.
+This form is available in the Residential Education Office .
 If you desire to return to campus after you have completed your student teaching this is an option.

 What if I want to stay over summer?

 A separate application for summer housing will be available.
-Summer housing will be available in Dean or Peckham Halls in the Quad.
-Applications will be available beginning Monday April 1st and will be due by Friday April 19th at 4:30 pm in the Residential Education Office.
+Summer housing locations are still being decided.
+Applications will be available beginning Monday April 14th and will be due by Friday, May 2nd at 4:30 pm in the Residential Education Office.
 If you are interested in being a Summer RA, please mark the appropriate box on the Summer Housing Application.
 An additional application may be required to apply as a Summer RA.
 Additional information regarding summer housing will be available on the Summer Housing Contract.